MdSufiyan005/Data-Engineering-Mini-Project/README.md

 Key components:

-- Fixer.io API: authoritative source for FX rates.
+- Fixer.io API: This is the main source that gives the latest foreign exchange (FX) rates.

-- Scheduler Service: polls the API at UPDATE_INTERVAL and writes normalized rows to the DB.
+- Scheduler Service: It regularly calls the Fixer.io API after a fixed time (called the update interval) and saves the clean, organized data into the database.

-- PostgreSQL DB: stores timestamped rate snapshots and aggregated metrics.
+- PostgreSQL Database: This stores the currency rates along with their timestamps and calculates summary data (like averages or trends).

-- Dash Dashboard: reads from DB and renders interactive charts + controls.
+- Dash Dashboard: This pulls data from the database and shows it as interactive charts, graphs, and filters.

-- Web Browser: end-user UI for visualization and exports.
+- Web Browser: This is what the end user opens to view the dashboard, explore data, and      download reports.

 ## Prerequisites